Why is This Workshop Important?

 Description of the Workshop

-- About 20 high school girls from around the country take part in an engineering workshop taught by college faculty with the assistance of
+- About 20 high school girls take part in a project oriented engineering workshop taught by college faculty.

 - An important societal need is the development of technologies that enhance the quality of life of children with disabilities.
 Consequently, the workshop theme is